BBC Hereford & Worcester: History

-Transmitters
+Technical

-BBC Hereford and Worcester still transmits on FM.
+BBC Hereford and Worcester transmits on FM.
 The original, and two strongest FM transmitters are on 104 FM (Great Malvern, serving Worcestershire) and 94.7 FM (Ridge Hill, between Ross On Wye and Ledbury near Much Marcle, serving Herefordshire).
-These signals are not particularly powerful, and have limited coverage outside the two counties, unlike stations such as BBC WM.
-An additional FM transmitter on 104.6FM improved coverage in the Kidderminster area and in February 2006, a new transmitter was turned on for Redditch (Headless Cross) on 104.4FM, as reception in the town had been unreliable.
+These signals are not particularly powerful, and have limited coverage outside the two counties, unlike stations such as BBC Radio WM.
+An additional FM transmitter on 104.6 FM improved coverage in the Kidderminster area and in February 2006, a new transmitter was turned on for Redditch (Headless Cross) on 104.4FM, as reception in the town had been unreliable.

-From launch until the 13 May 2021, BBC Hereford and Worcester broadcast on Medium Wave with the main AM transmitter on 738 kHz on the western edge of Worcester and covered most of the two counties.
+From launch until 13 May 2021, BBC Hereford and Worcester broadcast on medium wave with the main AM transmitter on 738 kHz on the western edge of Worcester and covered most of the two counties.
 Originally, there was another AM transmitter for Hereford on 819 kHz; that frequency was given up to accommodate a new commercial station for south Shropshire.
-In 2003, a small transmitter on 1584 kHz at Woofferton, just south of Ludlow, was added to the station transferring from Radio Shropshire.
+In 2003, a small transmitter on 1584 kHz at Woofferton, just south of Ludlow, was added to the station transferring from BBC Radio Shropshire.

-On Freeview BBC Hereford and Worcester is carried by the main transmitters at Ridge Hill, Sutton Coldfield and The Wrekin, and by their associated relays, covering a much larger area than FM, AM or DAB.
 The station started broadcasting on DAB in December 2013 with the new MuxCo Herefordshire and Worcestershire multiplex at the Bromsgrove, Ridge Hill and Malvern transmitter sites.
 This was extended in August 2016 with a further transmitter at Hereford and in September with another at Kidderminster.

+On Freeview, the station is carried by the main transmitters at Ridge Hill, Sutton Coldfield and The Wrekin, and by their associated relays, covering a much larger area than FM or DAB.
+The station also streams online via BBC Sounds.